Skip to main content

 Airdrops

-Airdrops are generally income at FMV on receipt.
-But if you received tokens with no market value (e.g. a governance token airdrop before trading began), the income value could reasonably be zero — with the full amount becoming a capital gain when you later sell.
+Airdrops received in return for, or in expectation of, a service can be income at market value on receipt.
+If Income Tax applies but the tokens had no market value (for example before trading began), the income value may be nil, with the full amount becoming a capital gain when you later sell.

 Protocol-by-protocol classification